GoogleCloudPlatform/oozie-to-airflow/README.md

 `configuration.properties` and fill in with configuration data.

 ### Output
-In this example the output will appear in `/output/fs/test_fs_dag.py`.
+In this example the output will be created in `./output/fs/` folder.

 The converted DAG uses the `BashOperator` in Airflow.